syncfusion-content/uwp-docs/uwp/TreeGrid/ColumnTypes.md

 You can allow `UIElement` loaded inside `CellTemplate` to handle keyboard interaction by setting `[FocusManagerHelper.WantsKeyInput](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.FocusManagerHelper.html#Syncfusion_UI_Xaml_Grid_FocusManagerHelper_WantsKeyInputProperty)` attached property to `TreeGridColumn`.
 You can use this when loading edit element in CellTemplate.

-In this case SfTreeGrid handles the below key operations and other keys are handled by UIElement loaded inside `CellTemplate`.
+In this case TreeGrid handles the below key operations and other keys are handled by UIElement loaded inside `CellTemplate`.